 Quincy University encourages qualified students to enrich their education with an international study experience.
 The Director of Experiential Learning, under the guidance of the Vice President for Academic Affairs, works with students to select international study programs that meet their interests.
 International study opportunities are available for all majors.
 Quincy University has developed several special relationships and opportunities for study abroad.
-Students who have studied abroad for one full semester will automatically be granted a global (G:) designation, and will not need to take a global course to complete this requirement.
+Students who have studied abroad for one full semester will automatically be granted a Global (G:) designation, and will not need to take a Global course to complete this requirement.

-- College Consortium for International Studies Through this consortium, Quincy University students may enroll directly at Quincy University and participate in 94 different academic programs in 30 countries.
-Students may study in Argentina, Australia, Austria, Belize, Canada, China, Costa Rica, Czech Republic, Denmark, Dominican Republic, Ecuador, England, France, Germany, Greece, India, Ireland, Italy, Japan, Mexico, Morocco, Namibia, New Zealand, Northern Ireland, Peru, Russia, Scotland, Spain, Switzerland, and Turkey.
+- College Consortium for International Studies Through this consortium, Quincy University students may enroll directly at Quincy University and participate in 90+ different academic programs in 24 countries.
+Students may study in Argentina, Australia, Australia, Canada, China, Costa Rica, Czech Republic, Denmark, Ecuador, England, France, Greece, Ireland, Italy, Japan, Morocco, New Zealand, Northern Ireland, Peru, Russia, Scotland, Spain, Sweden, and Turkey.
 Internships are available in many locations. - Assisi Experience Program The University regularly sponsors this program to provide students with an opportunity to deepen their understanding of the University's Franciscan heritage by journeying to the sites of Franciscan origins in Italy: Assisi, La Verna, Grecchio, Vatican City, and Rome.
 Students earn three hours of academic credit for an experience that includes a 15-week preparatory class, independent research, collaborative work with other students, and a 2-week culminating experience in Assisi and Rome. - Short-term Study Abroad Quincy University focuses on short-term faculty-led study abroad programs.
-These programs include an eight-week course taught during the semester followed by a 10-12 day study abroad trip.
+These programs include a seven-week course taught during the semester followed by a 10-12 day study abroad trip.